hail2u/html-best-practices/README.md

 ### Use appropriate element in `blockquote` element

-`blockquote` content is a quote, not a chunks of characters.
+`blockquote` element’s content is a quote, not a chunks of characters.

 Bad: